 Restricted Share Awards.
 The Board may grant Common Shares which are subject to restrictions on transferability as established by the Board and set forth in the Award Agreement evidencing such Restricted Share Award.
-A Restricted Share Award may be awarded in consideration for (i) cash, check, bank draft or money order payable to the Company; (ii) past services actually rendered to the Company or an Affiliate; or (iii) any other form of legal consideration for (i) cash, check, bank draft or money order payable to the Company; (ii) past services actually rendered to the Company or an Affiliate; or (iii) any other form of legal accordance with a vesting schedule or other restrictions to be determined by the Board as specified in the Award Agreement.
+A Restricted Share Award may be awarded in consideration for (i) cash, check, bank draft or money order payable to the Company; (ii) past services actually rendered to the Company or an Affiliate; or (iii) any other form of legal consideration that may be acceptable to the Board, in its sole discretion, and permissible under applicable law.
+Common Shares subject to a Restricted Share Award may be subject to forfeiture to or repurchase by the Company in accordance with a vesting schedule or other restrictions to be determined by the Board as specified in the Award Agreement.
 The Board, in its discretion, may accelerate the time at which any vesting conditions or other restrictions will lapse or be removed.
 Except as otherwise provided in the Award Agreement, a participant holding a Restricted Share Award may exercise full voting rights and be entitled to receive all dividends and distributions paid with respect to such Common Shares prior to the vesting of the award.
-If any such dividends or distributions are paid in Common Shares, the Common Shares subject to the Same restrictions on transferability and forfeitability as the Common Shares vest or the restricted Share Award will be held in escrow and released after such Common Shares vest or the restrictions lapse or at such other time as determined by the Board.
+If any such dividends or distributions are paid in Common Shares, the Common Shares will be subject to the same restrictions on transferability and forfeitability as the Common Shares subject to the Restricted Share Award with respect to which they were paid.
+Except as otherwise provided in the Plan, Common Shares subject to the Restricted Share Award will be held in escrow and released after such Common Shares vest or the restrictions lapse or at such other time as determined by the Board.

 Restricted Share Unit Awards.
 Awards under the Plan may be in the form of a Restricted Share Unit (RSU) Award, which represent the right to receive Common Shares (or its cash equivalent or combination thereof) at a designated time in the future, subject to participant's satisfaction of the restrictions and conditions to vesting established by the Board and set forth in the Award Agreement evidencing the RSU Award.
 At the time of grant of a RSU Award, the Board will determine the consideration, if any, to be paid by the participant upon delivery of each Common Share subject to the RSU Award.
-The consideration to be paid (if any) by the participant for each Common Share subject to a Restricted Share Unit Award may be paid in any form of legal consideration that may be carceptable to the Board of Directors in its sole discretion and permissible under applicable law.
-A participant may be credited with divident equivalents, which at the discretion of the Board, may be converted into additional common shares covered by the RSU Award.
-Since RSUs are not actual ownership interests in the underlying Common Shares, a participant holding an RSU Award (or vested entitled to voting, dividend or other stockholder rights unless or until the RSUs vest and the Common Shares thereunder are transferred to the participant.
+The consideration to be paid (if any) by the participant for each Common Share subject to a Restricted Share Unit Award may be paid in any form of legal consideration that may be acceptable to the Board of Directors in its sole discretion and permissible under applicable law.
+A participant may be credited with dividend equivalents, which at the discretion of the Board, may be converted into additional common shares covered by the RSU Award.
+Since RSUs are not actual ownership interests in the underlying Common Shares, a participant holding an RSU Award is not entitled to voting, dividend or other stockholder rights unless or until the RSUs vest and the Common Shares thereunder are transferred to the participant.
 Except as otherwise provided in the Award Agreement, the RSU Award (or vested portion thereof) shall be settled upon the participant's satisfaction of the applicable vesting criteria.